gventino/gazette/README.md

 ---

-**Gazette** automatically generates well-structured changelogs from your GitHub Pull Requests, enriched with Jira context and summarized by Google Gemini AI.
+**Gazette** automatically generates well-structured changelogs from your GitHub Pull Requests, enriched with Jira context and summarized by a LLM.

 ## Features